jdavidm/learn-stata/readings/10-results.md

 ### Topics

 * LaTeX
-* Outputting descriptive statistics
+* Descriptive statistics in tables
+* Regression results in tables
-* Outputting regression results
+* Regression results as graphics

 ### Readings